Ocramoi/USCrimes/README.md

 # USCrimes
-Quick access to crimes involving the US Government
+This library gives quick and easy access to atrocities commited by the US Government and compiled by [@dessalines](https://github.com/dessalines/essays/blob/master/us_atrocities.md).